- Oops!Something went wrong.Please try again later.

-was -25 percent and order intake was lower than net sales
+Organic growth was +14 percent and order intake higher than net sales

 Operating profit (EBITA)

 The first quarter of 2021 was operationally very challenging for Bufab.
 Despite this, we achieved our best-ever sales and operating profit and increased our profitability significantly.

 Already during the end of 2020, we saw a return to healthy growth with most of our customers.
 This trend continued into the first quarter.
 Organic growth was 14 percent, albeit in relation to a weak first quarter in 2020, mostly in Asia.
 We saw both good underlying demand and continued market share growth.

 During the end of last year, the growth was mainly driven by our customers regaining lost production volumes from the beginning of the year.
 We believe the growth at the beginning of 2021 to be more solid, and mainly driven by stronger demand from end customers.
 This is particularly true for industries that have for various reasons benefited from the coronavirus pandemic.

 The dramatic shifts in demand caused difficulties during the quarter in the global supply chains.
 Raw materials and production capacity were affected by bottlenecks and sharp price increases.
 Certain categories of components have been difficult to obtain at all.
 Transport systems experienced major capacity problems, particularly in container freight from Asia to North America and Europe.
 Bufab has been hit with significant increases in the cost of components and freight, which in turn has led to an increased workload as all prices with both suppliers and customers need renegotiation.
 Overall, the supply situation and corresponding workload at Bufab were under immense strain during the quarter.